Knotweed family

 The young leaves are edible raw, and in some areas young plants are cooked as a vegetable.
 Medicinally, it is used as an astringent, and for inflammation, stomach problems, and fever.
 The plant produces a soft, white, soap-like mass, used for bathing and washing clothes.

-The specific name is derived from the Latin lapathi, an old name for docks or sorrels (which, however, belong to the closely related genus Rumex), and folius (‘leaf’).
+The specific name is derived from the Latin lapathi, an old name for docks and sorrels (Rumex, see below), and folius (‘leaf’).
 The name smartweed alludes to its similarity to the ‘true’ smartweed, P. hydropiper (above).

 This species is very similar to the following one, and telling them apart is far from easy.
 A detailed identification key is found in this article: M. Wilcox, 2021.
 Recording Persicaria maculosa and P. lapathifolia (Polygonaceae).
 British & Irish Botany 3(3): 349-361, web version Wilcox+Final.pdf.